First Year Student Information

 All Political Science fellowships are considered non-service awards and are subject to federal and state income taxes.
 The Office of Human Resources has further information on tax withholding and year-end reporting.

-What about competitive departmental fellowships?
-Learn more about the department's competitive graduate research fellowships.
+What about departmental summer research fellowships?
+Learn more about the department's summer research fellowships.

 Living in Minnesota